Paper Reading

 Historian

 A historian must determine where this paper sits in the context of previous and subsequent work.
 Find and report on one older paper cited within the current paper that substantially influenced the current paper and one newer paper that cites this current paper.
+One option to find the older paper is the “Related Work” section of the current paper.
+You can find newer paper using Google Scholar (or similar).
+I suggest you read the abstract and introduction of the older paper and the newer paper to prepare this report.
+Write a short report with the following details:

 Award Committee member

-Paper assignments
+Paper and role assignments

 The paper for each reading session will be available after the first lecture corresponding to that topic.
 Students can sign up for the different roles using Google sheets.
 Any conflicts regarding the assignment of papers will be resolved by the instructor.